lmtoy/lmtoy_2021-S1-US-3/README.md

 Beam 1 always bad, Beam 5 often, Beam 6 has some low pattern, might be useful to try leaving it out for all?

+Mark: I would recommend that we dump obsnums 98011 and 98012 from the combo.
+98011 shows a very sloppy distribution of Tdv values in the 7x7 pixel area and a very low antenna temperatures.
+98012 is very noisy with a peak Tdv value 70% lower than most obsnums.

 ### Creating the run files